Challenge Overview and Description

 - By entering the contest, the entrant agrees to hold harmless COSEE Florida and its partners for all legal and administrative claims, to include associated expenses that may arise from any claims related to his or her submission or its use.

 - As a condition of their entry into the contest, entrants agree to complete and submit a COSEE Florida Multimedia Permission and Use of Copyrighted Material Form.
-In addition, entrants agree to license their video submission under the Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License (CC BY-NC-ND 3.0).
+In addition, entrants agree to license their video submission under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International Public License (CC BY-NC-ND 4.0).

 - Upon submission of materials, entrants agree that no further permission is needed to publically share their entry associated with their name and other data collected as part of the submission process.

-- COSEE Florida reserves the right to use entrants’ and winners’ names and entries for educational, publicity, and/or promotional purposes, including the exhibition of winning entries on its website and elsewhere.
+- COSEE Florida and Ocean 180 reserve the right to use entrants’ and winners’ names and entries for educational, publicity, and/or promotional purposes, including the exhibition of winning entries on its website and elsewhere.
 It is understood that the entries will be shared with reporters covering these awards and for promotion of the contest itself.

 - Winners are responsible for all taxes or other fees connected with the prize received.